gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 x-forwarded-proto | Contains the protocol which was used by the client to connect to the application router. x-forwarded-for | Contains the address of the client which connects to the application router. x-forwarded-path | Contains the original path which was requested by the client.

+If a client performs a path rewriting, it sends the x-forwarded-proto, x-forwarded-host, and the x-forwarded-path headers to the application router.
+The values of these headers are forwarded to the route targets without modifications instead of being generated from the application router request URL.
+The x-forwarded-path header of a request does not impact the source pattern of routes in the xs-app.json.

 ### Hop-by-hop Headers